Why can’t children have preferences?

 While respect works best from the beginning, when children are very young, it’s not too late to make amends with older kids and teens.

-Diana Baumrind created a commonly-referenced categorization of three parenting styles in the 1960s.
+Diana Baumrind created a commonly-referenced categorization of three parenting styles in the 1960s and expanded in the 1980s and again recently.

-In the early 1980s, Baumrind’s parenting style model was expanded using a two-dimensional framework parental responsiveness and parental demandingness by researchers Eleanor Maccoby and John Martin.
+In the early 1980s, Baumrind’s parenting style model based on Hegel was expanded using a two-dimensional framework parental responsiveness and parental demandingness by researchers Eleanor Maccoby and John Martin.
 They further fleshed out Baumrind’s permissive parenting to create a separate offshoot — uninvolved parenting, also known as neglectful parenting.

 - Authoritarian Parenting is defined as the adult gets their needs met at the expense of the child.
 (Parent gets their way.
 Strict and harsh.)